FrostyX/frostyx.github.io/_drafts/building-rhel-packages-with-tito.md

 Updating this package is when it gets tricky.
 Upstream publishes version `1.1`.
 In Fedora, we take the new upstream sources as they are, and build a package `foo-1.1-1` on top of them.
-In RHEL, we never change the sources.
+In RHEL, we want to avoid changing the sources.
 Instead, we create a patch (or series of patches) that modifies the original sources into the newly published ones.
 Therefore the new package in RHEL will be `foo-1.0-2` (the version number remains the same, release is incremented).

 We can choose to do all this patching labor manually or let [Tito][tito] help us.